haydenyoung/orbitdb-browser-example/README.md

 # OrbitDB Browser Example

+The single most requested use case by developers looking to implement OrbitDB is; How do I replicate a database across browser peers.

+This project aims to answer this request with a basic browser-to-browser replication example.
+Additionally, this project will aim to demystify some of the networking terms used by LibP2P.

 ## Overview

 We will launch two browser peers, A and B along with a 3rd "relay" peer.
 The relay will be queried by peer A to determine A's WebRTC addresses.